Ignatius Aphrem II: Early life and education

 Saʿid Karim was born on May 3, 1965, in Qamishli, located in northeastern Syria.
 He was the youngest son of Issa and Khanema Karim.
-His family belonged to the Syriac Orthodox Christian Assyrian community who originally hailed from the village Ëḥwo (Turkish: Güzelsu) in the Tur Abdin region of Mardin Province, Turkey.
+His family belonged to the Syriac Orthodox Christian Assyrian community who originally hailed from the village Ëḥwo (Güzelsu) in the Tur Abdin region of Mardin Province, Turkey.
 Karim's father died early in his life, so he was primarily raised by his mother.

 Karim completed his primary education in Qamishli in 1977.
 He then pursued religious secondary studies at St. Ephrem's Theological Seminary in Atchaneh, Lebanon.
 After graduating in 1982, he served as an assistant to Archbishop Mor Gregorios Yuhanna Ibrahim in Aleppo, Syria.
-Between 1984 and 1988, he attended the Coptic Theological Seminary in Cairo, Egypt and received a Bachelor of Arts in Divinity.
+Between 1984 and 1988, he attended the Coptic Theological Seminary in Cairo, Egypt, and received a Bachelor of Arts in Divinity.

-In 1985, Saʿid Karim became a monk, and received the name 'Aphrem' in honor of the 4th-century Syriac poet-theologian Ephrem the Syrian and former patriarch Aphrem I Barsoum.
+In 1985, Saʿid Karim was ordained as a monk, and adopted the name Aphrem to honor the legacy of the Syriac poet-theologian Ephrem the Syrian and former patriarch Aphrem I Barsoum.
 He was ordained a deacon in Egypt and then elevated to priesthood later that year.
-From 1988 to 1989, he served as both the secretary to then patriarch, Ignatius Zakka I Iwas, and as a teacher at St Ephrem's Theological Seminary in Damascus, Syria.
+From 1988 to 1989, he worked as the secretary to the former patriarch, Ignatius Zakka I Iwas.
+During this period, he also taught at St. Ephrem's Theological Seminary in Damascus, Syria.

-In 1991, he entered St Patrick's College in Maynooth, Ireland and received a Licentiate of Sacred Theology (1992) and a Doctor of Divinity (1994).
-His doctoral thesis was titled The Symbolism of the Cross in early Syriac Christianity.
+In 1991, he entered St. Patrick's College in Maynooth, Ireland and received a Licentiate of Sacred Theology (1992) and a Doctor of Divinity (1994).
+His doctoral thesis was titled The Symbolism of the Cross in Early Syriac Christianity.